jcbendernh/ADFOrchestrator/README.md

 - [Run an Azure Databricks DLT Pipeline](DatabricksDLTPipeline.md)
 - [Run a Microsoft Fabric Data Pipeline](FabricPipeline.md)
 - [Run a Microsoft Fabric Notebook](FabricNotebook.md)

+Also, if you want to add a failure notification to any of your ADF Pipelines, check out another repo I created last year: [Azure Data Factory Alerts](https://github.com/jcbendernh/ADFAlerts)

 Below is a Diagram of this approach.
 I hope you find this useful.